-Why I chose to use linen:
+Why I chose to use Natural Fabrics:

-We searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
+I searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
 No manufacturing process is without impact on the environment however Digital Textile Printing is certainly one of the friendlier in today's UK textile industry.

 The inks used by the printers to produce our designs are certificated as Azo dye free.
 The dyes are cured using a combined pressure and dry heat process that does not require water.

-We strongly believe in Slow Fashion and do not follow seasons or trends.
+I strongly believe in Slow Fashion and do not follow seasons or trends.

-We produce all garments in-house which reduces the cost and environmental impact of shipping and transportation over the life of producing each garment.
+I produce all garments in-house which reduces the cost and environmental impact of shipping and transportation over the life of producing each garment.

-Natural fibers like linen will wrinkle and crease.
+Natural fibers like linen and cotton will wrinkle and crease.
 You just have to accept this as part of the look.
 However if you really want to iron the garment please use a medium heat with a pressing cloth whilst the garment is still damp.